newtoallofthis123/ynk/README.md

 | 1  | README.md| /home/user/README.md | 2020-01-01 00:00:00 |

 So, when you paste, it would basically just read the entire file, store it in temporary memory, and then write it to the current directory.
 So it's not really a `cp` or `mv` because it doesn't actually move the file.
 It just reads and writes it.

+## Stuff Ynk can do that `cp` can't

+- It can respect your `.gitignore` file.
+So if you have a file or directory that is ignored by git, it won't be copied over.
+- Have a consistent store of files and directories that you copy over.
+You can list them, delete them, and paste them whenever you want.
+- Essentially, it's a clipboard for your files and directories.
+- It's fast.
+It uses multiple threads to do IO operations, so it's very fast.
+- Especially useful for handling very large projects with dependencies, think `node_modules` or `target` directories.
+- You can essentially combine multiple `cp` commands into one.
+You can copy over multiple files and directories, and then paste them all at once, in fact this is the recommended way to use ynk.
+- Hey, it's Rust.
+So it's fast and safe.
+- Essentially, it's a GUI like feature in the terminal.

 ## What about the pasting?